-The Ninth Circuit's decision effectively endorses the taking of property without just compensation.
+The Washington Supreme Court's decision below effectively endorses the taking of property without just compensation.
 Whether a property owner suffers a physical taking by the government, or government regulations deprive the owner of one of the fundamental elements of property ownership, the result is functionally the same.
 Each results in a government-compelled physical occupation of the property.

-Here, the City of Seattle deprived Petitioners of their right to exclude others from their property.
-In upholding the city's regulatory scheme, the Ninth Circuit relied on this Court's decision in Yee v.
-City of Escondido, 503 U.S. 519 (1992), for the proposition that the city's "eviction restrictions did not impose a physical occupation on the Landlords."
+Here, the State of Washington deprived Petitioners of their right to exclude others from their property.
+In upholding the State's regulatory scheme, the Washington Supreme Court relied on this Court's decision in Yee v.
+City of Escondido, 503 U.S. 519 (1992).
+Specifically, quoting Yee, the court emphasized that "States have broad power to regulate housing conditions in general and the landlord-tenant relationship in particular without compensation for all economic injuries that such regulation entails."
 Pet.
 App.
-4a (citing Yee, 503 U.S. at 527).
-The Ninth Circuit's reliance on Yee is misplaced.
-Indeed, a number of lower courts have misapplied Yee to "steadily erode[]" property rights.
-See Pet.
-4. Amicus curiae The Buckeye Institute agrees with Petitioners that "[i]ntervention by this Court is needed to clarify the scope and limitations of Yee."
-Pet.
-7.
+16a (quoting Yee, 503) U.S. at 528-29).
+However, the "power to regulate" recognized in Yee is not unlimited.
+Amicus curiae The Buckeye Institute therefore agrees with Petitioners that "[i]ntervention by this Court is needed to clarify the scope and limitations of Yee " Pet.
+8.

 The Buckeye Institute writes separately to emphasize a few key issues for this Court's consideration.
 First, this Court has long recognized that the "right to exclude others" is "one of the most essential sticks in the bundle of rights that are commonly characterized as property."
 Kaiser Aetna v.
 United States, 444 U.S. 164, 176 (1979); see also College Sav.
 Bank v.
 Fla.
 Prepaid Postsecondary Educ.
-Expense Bd., 527 U.S. 666, 673 (1999) (the "hallmark of a protected property interest is the right to exclude others").
+Expense Bd., 527 U.S. 666, 673 (1999) (noting that the "hallmark of a protected property interest is the right to exclude others").
 As Petitioners explain, "[t]his Court's precedent therefore treats almost any government-authorized occupation of property as a categorical physical taking absent the payment of just compensation."
 Pet.
-24.
+26.

 Second, the distinction between physical takings and regulatory actions breaks down where, as here, the regulatory scheme functionally deprives property owners of a fundamental element of their property rights.
 The principles behind the Fifth Amendment should apply whether the government itself takes a partial interest in property or authorizes some private actor to take that property.
-The harm to Petitioners is government-compelled physical occupation of the property; it makes little difference to the property owner whether the government is doing the occupying itself.
+Here, the harm to Petitioners is government-compelled physical occupation of the property.
+It makes little difference to a property owner whether the government is doing the occupying itself, or allowing others to do so.

-Finally, the Ninth Circuit's reliance on Yee v.
+Finally, the lower courts' reliance on Yee v.
 City of Escondido is misplaced.
+See Pet.
+App.
+15a-16a; see also id. at 63a (decision of the Washington court of appeals) ("The proclamations merely operated to 'regulate [appellants'] use of their land by regulating the relationship between landlord and tenant.") (quoting Yee, 503 U.S. at 528).
 A fair reading of Yee does not require the outcome of the decision below.
-However, Yee's misapplication to this case underscores why this Court should clarify its scope and limitations.
-The Ninth Circuit's interpretation is in substantial tension with well-established principles and precedent.
+However, Yee's misapplication in this case underscores why this Court should clarify its scope and limitations.
+The lower courts' interpretation is in substantial tension with well-established principles and precedent.
 This Court should grant review to bring greater clarity and consistency to this area of the law.